SalahDevp/fly-hello-laravel/README.md

 You can get that secret value for `APP_KEY` from your `.env` file (or you can generate a new one using `php artisan key:generate`).

-Run `fly secrets set APP-KEY=the-value-of-the-secret-key`.
+Run `fly secrets set APP_KEY=the-value-of-the-secret-key`.
 That will stage that secret in Fly, ready to deploy it:

 ```
 Secrets are staged for the first deployment